chardebug/SFILS/mongo/MongoApp/README.md

 # Features
 This app allows you to sort your results by patron ID ascending/descending, checkout total ascending/descending, or renewal total ascending/descending.

+## Sorted by descending checkout total
 ![Screenshot of sorting](example1.png)

+## Sorted by descending patron ID
 ![Screenshot of sorting](example2.png)

+## Sorted by ascending renewal total
 ![Screenshot of sorting](example3.png)

  If you use the search bar: